Nagorik Shakti

 Nagorik Shakti (নাগরিক শক্তি) or Citizens' Power was a proposed political party in Bangladesh.
 It was conceived by 2006 Nobel Peace Prize winner Muhammad Yunus.
 Yunus communicated his ideas to the people of the nation and asked for feedback by writing a total of three letters addressed to the citizens in the prominent national daily The Daily Star.
 Yunus discontinued his venture in 2007 citing lack of interested eligible candidates.

 Political situation of Bangladesh

 Bangladeshi politics was marred by instability, especially during the turmoil of 2006–08.
 Most top politicians, including former Prime Ministers Khaleda Zia and Sheikh Hasina were imprisoned on corruption charges, and a state of emergency existed.
 Hence, to counter the rampant corruption in politics, Yunus proposed a political party run by clean honest people.

 History

-In early 2006 Yunus, along with other members of the civil society including Professor Rehman Sobhan, former chief justice Muhammad Habibur Rahman, jurist Kamal Hossain, Prothom Alo editor Matiur Rahman, The Daily Star editor Mahfuz Anam and economist Debapriya Bhattacharya, participated in a campaign for honest and clean candidates in national elections.
+In early 2006 Yunus, along with other members of the civil society including Prof. Rehman Sobhan, former Chief Justice Adv.
+Muhammad Habibur Rahman, Barrister Dr. Kamal Hossain, Prothom Alo Editor Matiur Rahman, The Daily Star Editor Mahfuz Anam and Dr. Debapriya Bhattacharya, participated in a campaign for honest and clean candidates in national elections.
 He considered entering politics in the later part of that year.